6 min read

 A fascinating arena for us to explore, and one which will inevitably be perceived in many different fashions, depending on the context of one’s own perception.

-That is, this term alter ego means different things to different people.
+That is, the term alter ego means different things to different people.

 Once properly understood, however, regardless of our differing opinions, we can each individually become quite powerfully creative in how we ‘play with our ego’ in order to utilize its inherent beauty to our advantage.